 Ultrasound is used to create images of the fetus or embryo in the uterus.
-Today, often referred to simply as an ultrasound scan, it is part of standard prenatal care.
-Obstetric Ultrasonography can reveal various aspects of the fetus' health, as well as the mother's.
-It can also help the health care professional assess the progress of the pregnancy.
+Today, it is part of standard prenatal care.
+Obstetric ultrasonography can reveal various aspects of the fetus' health, as well as the mother's.
+It can also help doctors assess the progress of the pregnancy.

 Ultrasound and urology